Pediatric Pharmacy

 • Research

-Residents complete a research curriculum which includes the University of Oklahoma Health Sciences Center Institutional Review Board (IRB) certification for conducting human research and specific research training sessions through Resident Rounds.
+Residents complete a research curriculum which includes the University of Oklahoma Health Campus Institutional Review Board (IRB) certification for conducting human research and specific research training sessions through Resident Rounds.
 Each resident designs and executes an original research project under the mentorship of their research committee, which consists of the residency program director, an expert in the practice area in which research will be conducted, and an expert in study design, data analysis, and statistical methods.
 Residents present preliminary research findings during a podium presentation at the Pediatric Pharmacy Association Annual Meeting and the Oklahoma Pharmacy Residency Conference.
 In accordance with ASHP standards, residents prepare a high-quality manuscript based on their research findings.

 • Scholarship